bradygrapentine/minesweeper/README.md

 ![](./src/images/CaptureMineSweeper.PNG)

-This is a hooks-based calculator that I made for an assignment at Suncoast Developers Guild.
-It was a lot of fun to work with and figure out how to manipulate all the different state variables while building this.
+This is a minesweeper clone that I built during my time at Suncoast Developers Guild.
+I had a lot of fun exploring the interplay between JS and CSS during this assignment.

-I was able to emulate the iteration features in a standard apple calculator, so give it a try and compare it to your iPhone's calculator (if you have one).
+Try it out!
+If you can't beat it, you can close the tab and come back later.
+My clone will start you right where you left off because I've got a little local storage built into this application.

+Let me know if you can win on Hard mode.
+It's a challenge.

  <!-- Fix the margin between the main and the board in CSS so that it only adjusts when more squares are added -->